dpt/The-Great-Escape-in-C/BUGS.md

     e.g. 0 bytes to the right of global variable 'interior_mask_21'
 * Thread Sanitiser reports multiple problems.
 Needs locking in various places.
 * Guards & commandant don't always catch the hero on contact.
+* Enter 'N' to cancel key defs repeatedly and stamp_handler will assert.

 Fixed
 -----